bevynfernandes/smhw-api/README.md

 ## Introduction

 The `smhw-api` project allows users to connect to the Satchel: One API using their user credentials.
 The project is designed to run on Python 3.11.
 The responses are returned as objects which are fully type hinted (see `src/smhw_api/objects.py`).
 Please note that there is no rate limiting kept by the script yet, so make sure you send API requests appropriately.
-The script uses the Web client ids (to switch to the mobile app client, replace the `Server.client_id` and `Server.client_secret` variables).
+The script uses the Web client ids (to switch to the mobile app client, replace the `Client.client_id` and `Client.client_secret` variables).

 ## Features